The best way to connect with your audience give them SPACE

-One of the most common requests we hear on our presentation skills workshops is to help people be like other presenters they’ve seen, heard and admire.
+In our training workshops, we are often asked to help people be like other presenters they’ve seen, heard and admire.

 ‘Connecting is everything’

-The best way we know to connect with an audience is through showing them SPACE:
+The best way we know to connect with an audience is through giving them SPACE:

 Strength is the foundation of any great presentation.